 Here is an example of a core competencies section where you can easily tailor your keywords to the job description:

-Remember, core competencies include your entire knowledge base and skill sets.
-When you develop your resume, you should make sure that these competencies are detailed using the job description keywords.
+Your core competencies include your relevant knowledge base and skills.
+When you develop your tailored resume, you should make sure that these competencies are detailed using the job description keywords.
 That can help you in two important ways: